ulmefors/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image4]     |  ![alt text][image5]

 ### Thresholded binary image
-In order to efficiently detect lane lines we use a combination of gradient filters based on the Sobel operator using a gray-scale image as input.
+In order to efficiently detect lane lines we employ a combination of gradient filters based on the Sobel operator using a gray-scale image as input.
-The `ksize` parameter specifies the kernel size with larger values resulting in blurred, smooth output.
 The Sobel operators output gradients in the x-direction and y-direction respectively.
+The `ksize` parameter specifies the kernel size with larger values smoothing the image and thereby filtering out small high contrast features that are not lane lines.

     sobelx = cv2.Sobel(gray, cv2.CV_64F, 1, 0, ksize=sobel_kernel)
     sobely = cv2.Sobel(gray, cv2.CV_64F, 0, 1, ksize=sobel_kernel)

-The gradients are also combined to find total magnitude (hypotenuse) and direction.
+The x- and y- gradients are also combined to find gradient magnitude (vector sum, length of hypotenuse) and gradient direction.

     sobel_magnitude = np.sqrt(sobelx**2 + sobely**2)
     sobel_direction = np.arctan2(sobely, sobelx)

-Binary thresholded images for the four individual gradients are created by comparing the gradient values to defined minimum and maximum thresholds.
+Binary thresholded images for the four individual gradients are created by evaluating whether the gradient values fall between defined minimum and maximum bounds.

+    grad_binary = np.zeros_like(sobel)
     grad_binary[(sobel >= thresh_min) & (sobel <= thresh_max)] = 1

-In the final stage we combine all four gradients by activating pixels that have been identified in the separate filters (gradient x, gradient x, magnitude, direction).
+In the final stage we combine all four gradients by activating pixels that have been identified in the separate filters (x-gradient, y-gradient, magnitude, direction).

-    combined[((gradx == 1) & (grady == 1)) & ((mag_binary == 1) & (dir_binary == 1))] = 1
+    combined[((gradx == 1) & (grady == 1)) | ((mag_binary == 1) & (dir_binary == 1))] = 1

 The resulting binary thresholded image successfully identifies the lane lines and filters out the majority of unwanted edges.